TREASURIES-1-month yields tumble ahead of possible debt ceiling vote

 By David Randall

-NEW YORK, April 26 (Reuters) - One-month Treasury yields tumbled ahead of a possible vote on the U.S. debt ceiling while longer duration yields inched lower Wednesday as investors weighed strong earnings results with signs that business spending is slowing and continued concerns about the regional banking sector.
+NEW YORK, April 26 (Reuters) - One-month Treasury yields tumbled ahead of a possible vote on the U.S. debt ceiling while longer duration yields edged higher on Wednesday as investors weighed strong earnings results with signs that business spending is slowing and continued concerns about the regional banking sector.

 The U.S. House of Representatives may vote on a bill that would sharply cut spending in exchange for a short-term increase in the debt ceiling on Wednesday.